simondotm/nx-firebase/packages/nxfirebase/README.md

 **`firebase deploy --only functions --config firebase.appname.json`**

+See the full plugin [README](https://github.com/simondotm/nxfirebase/blob/main/README.md) for more details.

 # NxFirebase Features

+Supports:
-* Supports Typescript Firebase functions
+* Typescript Firebase functions
-* Supports single or multiple Firebase projects in one Nx workspace
+* Single or multiple Firebase projects in one Nx workspace
+* Firebase applications in app subdirectories
-* Enables Firebase functions to easily import from buildable node libraries in the Nx workspace
+* Use of Nx buildable node libraries in Firebase functions
-* Supports Nx dependency checking for builds
+* Nx dependency checking for builds

+Additionally:
 * Auto generates Firebase functions `package.json` ready for no fuss deployment using the Firebase CLI
 * Auto generates default `firebase.json` configurations, rules and indexes for each Firebase app
-* Only very lightly opinionated about your Firebase configurations and layouts; you can just use the Firebase CLI as usual
+* Only very lightly opinionated about your Firebase configurations and workspace layouts; you can just use the Firebase CLI as usual
 * Keeps all of your firebase rules and indexes within your app folder, to keep your workspace root free of clutter